mmiller42/html-webpack-externals-plugin/README.md

 This plugin supplements the fantastic [html-webpack-plugin](https://github.com/ampedandwired/html-webpack-plugin) by providing a very basic interface for loading your external dependencies.

-Webpack developers advise using externals to speed up compile time during development/builds as well as to leverage the caching capabilities of browsers by fetching popular libraries from CDNs instead of reading them out of the bundle.
+Webpack developers advise using externals to speed up compile time during development/builds as well as to leverage the caching capabilities of browsers.

 This plugin allows you to load external CSS and JS dependencies with:

 * **Absolute URLs.** This approach lets you leverage the caching and speed benefits of CDNs.
-In this case, the module does not need to be in your dependencies list of your `package.json` and require/import statements will still behave as expected.Script/link tags with the given URLs are appended to the HTML.
+In this case, the module does not need to be in your dependencies list of your `package.json` and require/import statements will still behave as expected.
+Script/link tags with the given URLs are appended to the HTML.
 * **Local module dist files.** This approach lets you serve dist files of your specified dependencies instead of bundling them.
 At build time, the listed externals are copied from your `node_modules` into your build and script/link tags with relative paths are appended to the HTML.

 ## Installation